 More recently, there has been a scientific research conducted on the MRSA bacteria.
 The research showed that green clay eradicated the bacteria where antibiotics fail.
-It defies any medical theories and prejudice against humble clay.
-The main thing is that clay works.
 Why hospitals are not using clays routinely, based on that research and thousands of years of clay use, with remarkable results, is unclear.
-We can only guess that it may take many deaths and years of approval, before clay finds its way into our hospitals.
+We can only guess that it may take many deaths and years of approval before clay finds its way into our hospitals.

 Clay interacts with the body in its own unique way which is not always possible to explain in scientific terms.
 It gives the body its own billion-year-old energy, and the body responds by healing itself.

 As for magnesium – it is a very important mineral needed for over 300 body processes.
 People suffering from inflammations are normally severely deficient in magnesium.
-Applications of magnesium compresses, as well as using magnesium sprays and baths helps to relieve many painful & inflammatory conditions.
-Magnesium chloride is a natural desinfectant, being a salt, so enhances infection-busting properties of clays.
+Applications of magnesium compress, as well as using magnesium sprays and baths helps to relieve many painful & inflammatory conditions.
+Magnesium chloride is a natural disinfectant, being a salt, so enhances infection-busting properties of clays.

-The preparation involves using equal amounts of clay and magnesium oil mixed with water (1:1 ratio), mixed together to create a paste.
+The preparation involves using equal amounts of clay and magnesium oil mixed with water (1:1 ratio) to create a paste.
 The paste is then applied onto painful areas, or inflammatory sites.
-The place where the clay/magnesium paste has been applied needs to be wrapped with cling film and a scarf, and kept this way for 1-2 hours.
+The place where the clay/magnesium paste has been applied needs to be wrapped with cling film and a scarf and kept this way for 1-2 hours.
 More water can be added to magnesium oil prior to mixing the paste.
-Such compresses need to be applied daily, until pain and inflammation subside.
+Such compresses need to be applied daily until pain and inflammation subside.

 Magnesium oil can be made at home by mixing equal amounts of magnesium flakes and clean warm water.
 It is also more economical.
 I must add that the thicker the layer, the longer it needs to stay in place, and the stronger the effect.